OysterKing/Final-Year-Project/README.md

 11/01/16:
 Had a corrupt tree in my github repository so committing two days work now.
 Changed the calculate times function to work with the timestamps saved from each pcap file as opposed to a merged pcap file.
 Each packet now has a travel time between switches and hosts.

+11/01/16:
+Edited the translator file so that it adds correct animations.
+Unfortunately I have an issue with sorting out the ids in the animations."